How Led Zeppelin won the Stairway To Heaven plagiarism case

-The iconic rock band were first accused of stealing the song's opening riff from a song called Taurus by US psych-rockers Spirit, recorded three years before the release of the album Led Zeppelin IV, which contained the rock behemoth.
+The iconic rock band were accused of stealing the song's opening riff from a song called Taurus by US psych-rockers Spirit, recorded three years before the release of the album Led Zeppelin IV, which contained the rock behemoth.

 Led Zeppelin IV has gone on to sell in excess of 37 million copies worldwide since its release on 8 November 1971.
 It was estimated in 2008 that the song had amassed royalties of around $562 million - and that was before streaming began in earnest.
 In the five years that the legal battles were raging, Stairway was estimated to have earned $3.4 million.

 The case was re-opened in 2018, when the US Circuit Court of Appeals determined that the trial judge had made a series of errors in the original trial, which led to a new hearing being ordered.